Best Practices for Merchants Using Wix Payments

 • Keep in mind that your customers view your site using different display modes (e.g. desktop, tablet, mobile).
 Your site should support a variety of devices so that customers can clearly view your products and their pricing.

 • Make sure any additional fee, e.g. shipping, is clear and easy to understand.
-This prevents questions and misunderstandings, not to mention a reason for the customers to feel that they were misled in any way.
+This prevents questions and misunderstandings, not to mention the reason for the customers to feel that they were misled in some way.

-This requirement is important for us to mention: removing, or even moving the refund policy to a different area on your site, making it less accessible or visible to your shoppers, could be cause to suspend your account.
+This requirement is important for us to mention: removing, or even moving the refund policy to a different area on your site, making it less accessible or visible to your shoppers, could cause your account to be suspended.

 Warnings aside, there are more guidelines you should take into account before making changes to the existing refund policy, a few of which are listed below: